A striking work from the Desperate Optimists film-making team

 The film moves from drama into surrealist revenge fantasy territory

-Making its debut in the London Film Festival’s main competition, this feature should certainly attract more festival attention.
+Having made its debut in the London Film Festival’s main competition, this feature should certainly attract more festival attention.
 With its strong cast, feminist bent and hypnotic atmosphere, art-house prospects may well be further enhanced by critical word of mouth; although the film’s wilfully detached aesthetic could prove a hurdle for wider audiences.

 At its core, and undoubtedly a large contributor to the film’s overall success, are two striking performances from Ann Skelly (TV’s Vikings) and Orla Brady (TV’s Into The Badlands) as the estranged mother and daughter who, despite their distance, find they have a great deal in common.
 Both are searching for something essential; Rose (Skelly) for a sense of self and Ella (Brady), less consciously at first but rather more viscerally as the film progresses, for closure.